hoangthvn2201/Credit-Loan-Prediction/README.md

 ## Objective:
 -Understand the dataset & Preprocessing data.
+-Applying statistical methods and clustering analysis to derive valuable insights.
+-Handling the imbalanced dataset.
 -Comparative analysing about efficient of many types of The classifier models to predict whether the loan borrower will default or not.
 Also fine-tune the hyperparameters & compare the evaluation metrics of vaious classification algorithms.